allicarosn/snowfall_simulation/README.md

 The code uses a finite difference solver to approximate the 2D Navier-Stokes equations to model wind patterns.
 The velocities of the wind, alongside some added downward velocity, determines the location of a handful of snowflakes.
 The example wind patterns I currently have coded are not physical, due to the limited time I had to complete this project for my class.
-Regardless, the code gives a cute animation, as can be seen in the example video "snowfall.mov".
+Regardless, the code gives a cute animation, as can be seen in the example video "snowfall.mp4".

 The code is written in C and can be used with openMP.